-It's Springtime in the Pioneer Valley, which means it's high tick season!
+It's warming up in the Pioneer Valley, which means it's high tick season!

 How to prevent tick bites before you go out